All State Dance Ensemble 2022

 This is a great opportunity for students to continue to dance, create, perform, and make connections with professional artists and their peers from across the state.
-We are excited to have Brooklyn and a videographer partnering with UDEO this year in support of our secondary school dance artists.
+We are excited to have Brooklyn partnering with UDEO again this year in support of our secondary school dance artists.

 How does it work?